You are here: Evergreen » OWWL Policy

 In-system vs. Out-of-system patrons

-The PLS service area is defined as being formed by the counties of Wyoming, Livingston, Ontario, and Wayne in the state of New York.
+The OWWL Library System service area is defined as being formed by the counties of Wyoming, Livingston, Ontario, and Wayne in the state of New York.

-In-system patrons are all full and part-time residents (whether permanently or temporarily, such as college students), as well as any person who attends school or pays property taxes, within the four county area.
-This includes residents of "unserved" communities, or, those communities within the geographic boundary of PLS, but outside of a PLS member library's chartered to serve area, subject to the Free Direct Access policy.
+In-system patrons are all full and part-time residents (whether permanently or temporarily, such as college students), as well as any person who attends school or pays property taxes, within the four county area or in a member library's chartered to serve area.
+This includes residents of "unserved" communities, or, those communities within the geographic boundary of the OWWL Library System, but outside of an OWWL Library System member library's chartered to serve area, subject to the Free Direct Access policy.

 Out-of-system Patron Statistical Categories